vishalbelsare/xTuring/README.md

 `xTuring` provides fast, efficient and simple fine-tuning of open-source LLMs, such as Mistral, LLaMA, GPT-J, and more.
 By providing an easy-to-use interface for fine-tuning LLMs to your own data and application, xTuring makes it simple to build, modify, and control LLMs.
-The entire process can be done inside your computer or in your private cloud, ensuring data privacy and security.
+The entire process can be done inside your computer or in your private cloud, ensuring privacy and security.

 With `xTuring` you can,
 - Ingest data from different sources and preprocess them to a format LLMs can understand
 - Scale from single to multiple GPUs for faster fine-tuning
 - Leverage memory-efficient methods (i.e. INT4, LoRA fine-tuning) to reduce hardware costs by up to 90%
-- Explore different fine-tuning methods and benchmark them to find the best performing model
+- Explore different fine-tuning methods and benchmark them to find the best model
 - Evaluate fine-tuned models on well-defined metrics for in-depth analysis

 <br>